numaproj/numaflow/docs/core-concepts/overview.md

 ## Pipeline

 [Pipeline](pipeline.md) is designed for developing real-time stream processing pipelines.
-It allows you to connect multiple vertices—each representing a processing step—to handle data.
+It allows you to connect multiple vertices — each representing a processing step — to handle data.
 Pipelines can include multiple sources and sinks, enabling integration with diverse systems at both the input and output stages.

 Each step in a pipeline can perform operations like transformation, routing, reduction, or aggregation, and is independently